 Last but not least, I wish to place on record my appreciation for the commitment, understanding and wise counsel which I have received from my fellow Directors to-date.
-We remain committed to create substantial value for our shareholders in the years to come and over the long term, and I look forward to report on our continued progress.
+We remain committed to create substantial value for our shareholders in the years to come.